Travis d'Arnaud Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.
+- The Rockies' 5.31 team ERA ranks 29th among all league pitching staffs.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.18).
+- The Rockies give up the fourth-most home runs in baseball (98 total, 1.3 per game).

-- Rockies pitchers combine to give up 91 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Anderson makes the start for the Rockies, his seventh of the season.
+He is 0-0 with a 2.72 ERA and 25 strikeouts through 36 1/3 innings pitched.

-- Lamet gets the start for the Rockies, his fourth of the season.
-He is 1-3 with a 10.80 ERA and 26 strikeouts in 21 2/3 innings pitched.
+- The righty's last time out was on Tuesday against the Boston Red Sox, when he threw 4 1/3 innings, surrendering three earned runs while allowing five hits.

-- In his most recent appearance on Sunday, the righty tossed five innings against the San Diego Padres, allowing two earned runs while surrendering six hits.
+- In eight games this season, the 35-year-old has a 2.72 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.